-- Proof of high school graduation or GED - Verification of undergraduate degree and GPA - Verification of graduate/professional degree program acceptance - Copy of tuition bill for the first scholastic period (may be furnished upon receipt by the scholarship recipient) - Completed Scholarship Loan Application - If requested, conduct an interview with the Selection & Oversight Committee. - Provide three references that the Committee may contact.
+• Proof of high school GPA and high school diploma or GED

+- Verification of undergraduate degree and GPA and graduate/professional degree program acceptance for graduate/professional school applicants - Verification of junior status, GPA and declared major in an eligible undergraduate degree program for undergraduate degree applicants.
+Current undergraduate degree programs eligible for this program are early childhood education, primary education, secondary education, and Spanish. - Copy of tuition bill for the first scholastic period (may be furnished upon receipt by the scholarship recipient). - Applications from individuals who have already completed part of their schooling may be considered. - Completed Scholarship Loan Application. - If requested, conduct an interview with the Selection & Oversight Committee. - Provide three references who the Committee may contact.
 Only one reference may be a direct relative.

-Ongoing Qualifications to Continue receiving Loan Payments:
+Ongoing Qualifications to continue receiving Loan Payments:

 - 1. Must maintain a minimum average GPA of 3.0 on a 4.0 scale. - 2.
 Students must take a minimum number of credits each semester or quarter.
 This will vary depending on the type of program and be agreed to in the program terms. - 3.
-Continue to truthfully intend on moving to Monroe after graduation.
+Student must continue in the program listed in their Scholarship Loan Program agreement and must endeavor to complete the degree requirements for this program.
+The Scholarship Loan award may be rescinded if the R. Kubly Family Foundation Board of Directors determines the student is not maintaining a good faith effort to complete the degree requirements. - 4.
+Continue to truthfully intend on moving to Monroe and becoming involved in the community after graduation.